 Each year, we report on how many youth were reunited with their families, secured and retained stable housing, advanced in education or career training, landed and kept a job, became competent in daily living skills, and managed their physical and mental health.

-TLP intensively serves over 700 young people a year through a continuum of services that includes a drop-in center; three residential programs; an after-care program; and wrap around supportive services including employment, educational and recreational support, independent life skills training, mental and primary health care, and nutrition and culinary support.
+TLP intensively serves over 500 young people a year through a continuum of services that includes a drop-in resource center, three residential programs, an after-care program, and wrap-around supportive services including employment, educational and recreational support, independent life skills training, mental and primary health care, and nutrition and culinary support.
 In addition, TLP provides crisis intervention and referrals to thousands of youth each year via our 24-hour hotline and street and community outreach program.

 Youth homelessness in Illinois, especially Chicago, is a persistent crisis.
 A 2005 study done by researchers at the University of Illinois at Chicago showed in a one-year period 25,000 youth in Illinois between the ages of 12 and 21 experience homelessness.

 Despite all of this, here’s how our youth describe themselves: amazing, different, unique, resilient, self-motivated, determined, loving, caring, persevering—or, as one youth put it, “Teens struggling with the issues of life.”
-In this way, they’re not unlike many other American teenagers.
+In this way, our youth are not unlike most American teenagers.

 Last year we reached thousands through our outreach efforts and intensively assisted over 500 young people.
-Combined they self identified as: 49% female, 51% male; 81% African-American, 3% Caucasian, 6% Hispanic, and 10% of other ethnicity; and about a third identified as LGBTQ.
+Combined, they self identified as: 49% female, 51% male; 81% African-American, 3% Caucasian, 6% Hispanic, and 10% of other ethnicity; and about one third identified as LGBTQ.

 Each young person who is experiencing homelessness has a distinct history, personal challenges and triumphs, and a unique story to tell.
 We thank the youth who allowed us to share their stories.
 Names have been changed to respect their privacy.